schell/zyghost-com/site/series/frp/intro/index.md

 [The haskell wiki has more info on how FRP libs use these typeclasses.](https://wiki.haskell.org/Functional_Reactive_Programming)

-Now that you have a grasp on the supporting machinery we can talk a bit about `Behavior`s and `Event`s.
+Then once you have a grasp on the supporting machinery we can talk a bit about `Behavior`s and `Event`s.

+## Behaviors

 I find it beneficial to think of a `Behavior` as a function - like a mathematical function from your last physics class.
 Have you taken a physics class?
 No worries!
 This is just algebra!

 Let's use Newton's law of gravitation, `f = g * (m1 * m2) / r ** 2`, where `f` is the force